badola/blog/cpp/if_you_see_cut_paste.md

         ↑                       ↑                ↑
         cut_begin               cut_end          paste_begin

-    which needs to be reinterpreted as
+    which needs to be reinterpreted as follows(since std::rotate is, by default, a left rotate):

     _____________________________________________________
     | 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11   |